ChatGPT writes the essay. Edapt teaches you to write it.

 - Refuses to do your homework for youYes — teaches the structureWill write it for you

-- Free without a card5 lessons/month, no cardLimited free tier
+- Free without a cardUnlimited, free forever, no cardLimited free tier

 Comparison reflects ChatGPT's publicly listed features as of April 2026.
 ChatGPT is a trademark of its respective owner; this page is not affiliated with or endorsed by them.